ExpressLRS/Docs/docs/quick-start/transmitters/es24tx.md

 </figure>

 Attach your USB cable to the module and your computer.
 [CP210x Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) will have to be installed for this to work properly (Windows).
 Make sure your computer recognizes the module as a CP210x USB-to-UART Bridge device (check Device Manager; or the Actions section of the ExpressLRS Configurator should show another Com Port with Silabs CP210x designation), otherwise, this method will not work.

+!!! tip "Important"
+    Check Device Manager on your Windows system before proceeding.
+Ensure the correct drivers are installed.
+Some Linux distros might also need drivers.
+The drivers can be downloaded [here](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).

 <figure markdown>
 ![CP210x Drivers](../../assets/images/CP210xDriverDownload.png)